 A gap in teeth is often enough to ruin the appearance of a person’s smile.
 It is one of those things people instantly notice during interactions.
 That can make a person self-conscious when interacting with others.
 There are many reasons for this.
 For one, people start to make negative assumptions when a person’s teeth are in poor condition.
 That enough is enough to lower a person’s self-esteem.

-Fortunately, many dental treatments and prosthetics can be used to fix a gap in teeth.
+Fortunately, many popular treatments in cosmetic dentistry and prosthetics can be used to fix a gap in teeth.

 Treatments used to fix the gap in teeth

 Depending on the severity of the case, veneers can be used to treat small gaps between teeth.
 Veneers are thin shells that serve as covers for a tooth.
 They are shaped just like real teeth and serve as masks for teeth, hiding all the flaws on them.
 Veneers are one of the popular options when it comes to smile makeovers, and these dental prosthetics can be used to deal with other issues like stains, discoloration, and deformed teeth.

 Bridges are dental prostheses explicitly used to bridge gaps between teeth.
 These devices consist of two parts.
 A set of teeth that serve as anchors and artificial teeth that are called pontics.
 The teeth that are used for anchors are often covered with crowns to improve their strength and create a stronger anchor.